What are commissions of inquiry?

 Commissions of inquiry in the 2000s

 Since the 1980s there have been fewer commissions of inquiry.
 Government departments are now able to undertake their own inquiries, and the Waitangi Tribunal (set up in 1975) can also consider issues relating to the Treaty of Waitangi.
 However, in the 2000s commissions of inquiry were still set up.
-They included a commission looking at the explosions in the Pike River coal mine, which killed 29 miners in November 2010, and another looking at the buildings that collapsed in the Canterbury earthquake of February 2011.
+They included a commission looking at the explosions in the Pike River coal mine, which killed 29 miners in November 2010, and another looking at the buildings that collapsed in the Christchurch earthquake of February 2011.